Satishkrish/SatishAssesementDB/README.md

 # Selenium Cucumber Test Automation Framework

-This is a test automation framework for automated testing of Jupiter Toys website using Selenium, Cucumber, and TestNG.
+This is a test automation framework for automated testing Created for Assesment  using Selenium, Cucumber, and TestNG.

 ## Table of Contents
 - [Features](#features)